Content

 If you want to give your users pre-selected images to choose from, you can browse your libraries or projects to add these images.

 If you want the image selection to change dynamically, you can select collections from your libraries.
-Collections are linked to their original source and will update automatically (e.g., users will see if images are added or removed from the collection).
+Collections are linked to their original source and are updated automatically (e.g. users always get the latest version of the gallery, so if you add or remove an image to or from a collection, it will be reflected immediately.
 To avoid this, select each asset individually.

 Single images: